"...They shall mount up with wings like eagles..." Isaiah 40:31

 To learn more information on the Chippewa National Forest, click here to go to their website.

-To share an exciting fact regarding our area, The Chippewa National Forest has been selected to provide the Christmas tree that will be placed at the Capitol in Washington, D.C. for 2014!
+To share an exciting fact regarding our area, The Chippewa National Forest provided the Christmas tree that was placed at the Capitol in Washington, D.C. in 2014!